 This is a PA system speaker that weighs 10 pounds and sounds better than you’d ever expect from a PA speaker.
 It has a 2-way speaker with a 6-inch woofer, allows multiple inputs and daisy chaining, and gives you 8 hours of battery life.

 Often if a speaker claims to be “loud” you can forget about quality.
 This is definitely NOT the case here.
 The iLoud delivers 40 watts total musical power -twice as much as comparably sized speakers, and it has excellent sound quality.
-It packs both Bluetooth and stereo analog line input, and there’s a 1/4-inch iRig input for guitars and dynamic mics for iPhone/iPad processing.
+It packs both Bluetooth and stereo analog line input (loud enough to sound like movie theatre ceiling speakers, easily), and there’s a 1/4-inch iRig input for guitars and dynamic mics for iPhone/iPad processing.
 It’s battery powered with auto standby, and delivers 10 hours normal usage.

 The Soundcast Melody streams using AAC codec for higher quality sound, and puts it out through a 360-degree speaker array.
 It has an integrated handle and is extremely water resistant.
 It’s got an all-day battery, and will even charge from a USB battery.
 For $899 they make a big brother called the Outcast with 100 watts of power, an 8-inch woofer, and a 20 hour battery.